Skip to main content

 The Value Agent is available only on the Value Framework area of Minoa.

 The agent does not appear inside business cases or elsewhere in the app—only on the Value Framework screens.
-Use it when you’re building or updating your use case library or tags.
+Use it when you’re building or updating your use case library or properties.

 What the Value Agent does and doesn’t do